Ada-Developers-Academy/core-unit-1/representing-data/data-and-json.md

 JSON is purely text, but represents data as a combination of _ordered lists of values, or arrays,_ and _name/value pairs, or "objects."_

+### !callout-info

+## What Does JSON Stand For?

-Callout: JSON stands for "JavaScript Object Notation."
+JSON stands for "JavaScript Object Notation."
 JSON was inspired by JavaScript standards, and its syntax mimics some JavaScript patterns.
 However, JSON is used today as a language-independent data format.

+### !end-callout

 ### Example JSON